 If that sounds shocking to you then the kicker should come when I tell you that's it's only shocking in its positively un-shockingness.
 The shot is no more or less ambitious than the 30 or so like it in the short and is just as uninteresting in its concept as it is in its completed form.
-The shot lacks the deft grace, flawless draftsmanship, clever colour palette, inspired design choices and underlying racism you'd get in a classic Disney film.
+The shot lacks the deft grace, flawless draftsmanship, clever colour palette and inspired design choices you'd get in a classic Disney film.
 It's the typical Harry Partridge fare of just-about-TV-worthy-for-1993 but it's sadly the best I can do in that time.

 Time.
 Bloody time.
 If I had more of it I could have made something so much better but then it just wouldn't have fit in among the other factory produced shots it calls brothers, and taking longer to make stuff is something I need to avoid like the space-plague.